tasmanwebsolutions/htaccess_for_codeigniter/readme.md

 =======================================

-Disclaimer: Please note these are just examples some may not work and some may work, it all depends on your codeigniter and server setup.
+<b>Disclaimer:</b> Please note these are just examples some may not work and some may work, it all depends on your codeigniter and server setup.

 <b>Setup</b>